The McGraw Fellows

-Kelly Lowenstein, a freelance investigative journalist and professor at Grand Valley State University, and Penzenstadler, a reporter on USA TODAY’s national investigative team, will investigate the racial impact of foreclosure within federally-backed mortgage programs designed to keep seniors in their homes.
-They are examining a decades-long pattern in which banks, lenders, servicers and federal regulators targeting urban neighborhoods have contributed to thousands of minority borrowers losing their homes in the troubled program, despite efforts at reform by the US Department of Housing and Urban Development.
+Kelly Lowenstein, a freelance investigative journalist and professor at Grand Valley State University, and Penzenstadler, a reporter on USA TODAY’s national investigative team, investigated the racial impact of foreclosure within federally-backed mortgage programs designed to keep seniors in their homes.
+They examined a decades-long pattern in which banks, lenders, servicers and federal regulators targeting urban neighborhoods have contributed to thousands of minority borrowers losing their homes in the troubled program, despite efforts at reform by the US Department of Housing and Urban Development.

 Kelly Lowenstein, based in Grand Rapids, Michigan, has done investigative work on race and poverty issues for more than a decade.
 His work has received national and international recognition from organizations like Investigative Reporters and Editors, the National Press Club and the National Headliner Club.
 A Fulbright Scholar, he has written or edited five books.

 Margie Mason and Robin McDowell

-Mason and McDowell, members of The Associated Press’ global investigative team, will collaborate to examine labor abuses and international supply chains.
+Mason and McDowell, members of The Associated Press’ global investigative team, collaborated to examine labor abuses and international supply chains.
 The work builds on their Seafood From Slaves project, which led to the freedom of 2,000 enslaved migrant fishermen in Southeast Asia, arrests and convictions, the seizure of millions of dollars in assets and revisions to US law.
 The series won numerous awards, including the Pulitzer Prize Gold Medal for Public Service in 2016.